 Regarding Hue Ao Dai, the Ministry of Culture, Sports and Tourism has recognized “Knowledge of tailoring and wearing Hue Ao Dai” as a National Intangible Cultural Heritage.
-Previously, the Department of Culture and Sports of Thua Thien Hue province submitted a proposal to the Ministry of Culture, Sports and Tourism to consider including the heritage “Tailoring and customs of using Hue Ao Dai”.
+Previously, the Department of Culture and Sports of Thua Thien Hue province submitted a proposal to the Ministry of Culture, Sports and Tourism to consider including the heritage “Tailor craft and custom of using Hue Ao Dai”.
 Now, when recognizing, the Ministry has distinguished in the phrase “Knowledge of tailoring and wearing Hue Ao Dai” as a National Intangible Cultural Heritage.

 With “Hue Ao Dai”, it is understood that the Ministry of Culture, Sports and Tourism has recognized the value of “tailoring knowledge” and “Hue people’s custom of wearing Ao Dai” as Cultural Heritage.
-With “Pho Nam Dinh” and “Mi Quang”, the Ministry recognizes “folk knowledge” about Pho and Mi as intangible culture…
+With “Pho Nam Dinh” and “Mi Quang”, the Ministry recognized “folk knowledge” about Pho and Mi as intangible culture…

 The regulation is very clear, but immediately after its announcement, there were many questions and controversies.
 Many opinions said that the regulation of the phrase “folk knowledge” for ao dai, pho, noodles… is to narrow the intangible cultural value of these heritages.